pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 RATES takes any value between -50..+50%: -50%=min rates, 0%=mid rates (stock setting), +50%=max rates

 CH7 and CH8 have no visible effect

+FLIP: sets model into flip mode for approx 5 seconds at each throw of switch (rear red LED goes out while active) -100%..+100% or +100%..-100%

 MODE: -100% level, +100% acro